The golf model on $\mathbb{Z}/n\mathbb{Z}$ and on $\mathbb{Z}$: Golf model on

 \end{itemize} Moreover, for a sequence $w\in \golfsequences$, we define its \textit{weight} as follows: It corresponds to the probability that all the balls starting successively from $S_1$ to $S_{\nballs}$, and doing one by one a random walk stopped when hitting a still available hole, perform exactly the sequence of paths $w$.
-We can then extend the definition of the weight to a set a sequences, setting, for every $W \subseteq \golfsequences$, In other words, $\weight$ can be seen as a probability measure on the set of golf sequences, and in particular, since our process is valid, $\weight(\golfsequences) = 1$ (thanks to Proposition \ref{prop:bonne_def_graphe_fini_ET_commutation}).
+We can then extend the definition of the weight to a set of sequences, setting, for every $W \subseteq \golfsequences$, In other words, $\weight$ can be seen as a probability measure on the set of golf sequences, and in particular, since our process is valid, $\weight(\golfsequences) = 1$ (thanks to Proposition \ref{prop:bonne_def_graphe_fini_ET_commutation}, \addition{and because the weight of $\golfsequences$ is exactly the probability that every ball finds a hole in finite time in the corresponding golf process} ).

 We define